TRUTH BOOTH AND

 - Dave Chappelle

-Since 2018, The Truth Booth and Reconciliation Station have been a tool to experiment with audiences ability to reflect honestly on their relationship to systemic violence, and process the experiences of others in order to understand the system better.
+Since 2018, The Truth Booth and Reconciliation Station have been a tool to experiment with audiences ability to reflect honestly on their relationship to systemic violence, and process the experiences of others in order to understand systems better.
 Ultimately, the Truth Booth and Reconciliation Station is a mobile, pop-up exhibit meant to respond to different geographies and topics in the US and explore the broader questions,

 “What environment offers the sanctuary needed to self reflect and voluntarily share information with humility?”